 Hello summer!
 It’s been a long time, but it’s back, and it’s (hopefully) going to be glorious.
 If you’re planning on digging your toes into the sand and playing in the surf – like we are – we’ve compiled a list of the best beaches in New England to help you out.
 So grab some sunscreen, a blanket, and tasty beach fare and get ready to explore New England’s best places to soak up summer.

 Fancy a long stretch of beach with gentle surf, scenic spots and plenty of activities for the kiddos?
 You’ll find it at Hammonasset Beach State Park, where the 2-mile-long shore borders not only the Atlantic, but a nearby nature preserve as well.
-The waves are gentle and calm thanks to its location on Long Island Sound, making it one of the best beaches in New England for families.
-More than 500 campsites dot the park’s 1,000 acres, and the Meigs Point Nature Center is a great place to explore the area’s natural habitat, with interactive exhibits, a touch tank, and plenty of educational programs taking place year-round.
+The waves are gentle and calm thanks to its location on the Long Island Sound, making it one of the best beaches in New England for families.
+More than 500 campsites dot the park’s 1,000 acres.
+The Meigs Point Nature Center is closed indefinitely due to COVID-19.
 Parking is free for Connecticut residents.
-Nonresident fees are $15 on weekdays, $22 on weekends.
+Non-resident fees are $15 on weekdays, $22 on weekends and holidays.

 Acadia National Park, Bar Harbor, Maine